Optimizing Inflammatory Bowel Disease Wellness: Harnessing the Power of the Mediterranean Diet for Gut Health

 Dr Darren Brenner, MD, FACG, AGAF, RFF.

 Chronic constipation is a common condition affecting approximately 1 in every 10 individuals worldwide.
 While specific criteria exist for making the diagnosis, there are multiple different forms of constipation.
 In most instances, individuals will cycle through at least 3 over-the-counter medications before seeking medical care.
 Further care, in many instances, includes using individual prescriptions or combination therapies.
 Despite the availability of many medications to treat constipation, a significant percentage will fail to respond.
 In this presentation we will discuss the different types of constipation, diagnostic tests and treatments available for patients with medically diagnosed refractory constipation.
 We will address when these tests should be performed and why standard laxative therapy fails.
 We will also discuss the use of newer non-pharmacologically based treatments for chronic constipation.
+Presented by Dr Darren Brenner, MD, FACG, AGAF, RFF.

-View Now for Professional Members
+View Now for GI Institute Members

 The Complexity of Wheat and GI Symptom Induction in IBS